 What can Family Support do for you?

 We offer a range of services designed to help patients, carers, family members, children or close friends to cope when a diagnosis of cancer or another life-limiting illness is received.
-Not every family member needs support while others need help at different times.
+We know that not every family member needs support, and we understand that people need help at different times.
 Our range of services is designed to be there whenever needed whether that is at diagnosis, during illness or through bereavement.

 Services offered include:

 Face-to-face support: We provide fully trained active listeners or qualified counsellors to visit you at home or at our day hospice, Grove House.

 Telephone support: If you would like to talk to someone over the phone, we can arrange telephone support with a member of our team.

 Support for parents and teachers: We can provide information, advice and support for any adults (parents, teachers, grandparents or carers) to manage children and young people's needs whilst facing and dealing with illness and bereavement.

 Support for children and young people: We have a trained Children's Support Team who offer support for children and young people through listening and play.
 We can visit either at home or at school, providing support specific to each child or young person's needs.